opensafely/covid-vs-noncovid-deaths-research/README.md

 This study compares factors associated with covid death and non-covid death.

+The paper has been submitted to medRxiv and to an academic peer-reviewed journal

+If you are interested in how we defined our variables, take a look at the study definition; this is written in python, but non-programmers should be able to understand what is going on there.

+Developers and epidemiologists interested in the code should review our [OpenSAFELY documentation](https://docs.opensafely.org/en/latest/)

+If you are interested in how we defined our code lists, look in the codelists folder.
+A new tool called OpenSafely Codelists was developed to allow codelists to be versioned and all of the codelists hosted online at codelists.opensafely.org for open inspection and re-use by anyone.

 # About the OpenSAFELY framework

 The OpenSAFELY framework is a new secure analytics platform for